 As dog training takes the inevitable, and much needed turn toward evidence-based methods the need for more, better and clearer information about how to think about behavior and create plans for changing it has become critically important.
 In this presentation you will learn the key factors for being a humane and efficient trainer.
 This presentation is appropriate for anyone interested in how dogs learn, especially professional trainers.

-CEUs for CPDTs pending
+8 CEUs CPDTs

 Fear: It’s Impact on Behavior